Early Access to Medicines For Unmet Needs: A Brief Review of Regulation in Selected Markets

 While patients, hospitals and/or national insurance systems bear the costs in some countries, the sponsor is expected to provide Compassionate Use products free of charge.
 An important consideration is that if a drug is charged for, then the obtained price may be used as future benchmark for pricing and reimbursement committees.

 Advances have been made in fast tracking medicines to patients with unmet needs.
 We have described some evolution by the regulators to create accelerated routes and health authorities allowing patients access to experimental or unapproved medicines.
-The developer needs to carefully evaluate (risk:benefit) these options before embarking on any of these routes, as whilst providing (mainly) advantages to patients where certain limitations could apply.
+The developer needs to carefully evaluate these options before embarking on any of these routes, all while providing advantages to patients where certain limitations could apply.

 Likewise, the decision to implement an EAP should be carefully considered and a sponsor should ask important questions such as when to offer access and for which patients, as there might also be many drawbacks tied to its implementation.
 Existing regulations do not force companies to offer access to drugs prior to approval or launch.